About AP® Calculus AB Exam

 If you’re curious to learn more about these units and the Big Ideas, check out our AP Calculus AB Course and Exam Description page!

-The eight course units listed above are designed to equip you with specific mathematical practices that will help you ace the AP Calc AB exam.
+The eight course units listed above equip you with specific mathematical practices that will prepare you to ace the AP Calc AB exam.
 Let’s take a look at what these practices are:

 - Implementing Mathematical Processes